tylerlwsmith/vite-with-flask-backend/README.md

 ### Assets may be accidentally omitted in production

-Vite's development server will build & serve all requested files within the `assets/` directory, even if they are not included in the `build.rollupOptions.input` array in `vite.config.js`.
+Vite's development server will build & serve all requested files within the `assets_source/` directory, even if they are not included in the `build.rollupOptions.input` array in `vite.config.js`.
 If input files are not included as input assets in Vite's config file, they won't get built when running `npm run build`, and therefore won't be available in production.

 Ensure that any asset that is referenced in a template is also included in Vite's input asset array in prior to building the production assets.

-### The manifest file is publicly viewable in production

-When running this demo using production settings, the `manifest.json` that lists all of the compiled assets is publicly viewable at http://127.0.0.1:8000/assets/manifest.json.
-If you want to learn how to keep the build manifest private, [view my blog post](https://dev.to/tylerlwsmith/move-manifestjson-to-outdirs-parent-directory-in-vite-5-5fpf) that details multiple ways to move it out of the public directory.

 ### The JS entrypoints don't need a modulepreload polyfill